 Figure 5: Mean probability of listener and speaker belief in p by utterance for English (left) and German (right).
 Error bars indicate 95% bootstrapped confidence intervals.

 To address whether inferred speaker evidence strength mirrors the production results in Section 3, we conducted another mixed effects linear regression, this time predicting inferred strength of evidence for p from a dummy-coded utterance predictor with must/muss as reference level, separately for English and German.
 The model included random by-participant and by-item intercepts.
 Figure 6 shows mean evidence strength ascribed to speakers by utterance.
 Interestingly, in English, participants inferred stronger evidence was available to the speaker after observing the bare utterance than must p (β=.08, SE=.02, t=3.74, p< .0003), but inferred evidence strength was no different for probably p (β=.01, SE=0.02, t=.55, p< .59) or might p (β=-.02, SE=0.02, t=-.89, p< .38).
-In German, participants inferred stronger evidence was available to the speaker after observing the bare utterance than muss p (β=.08, SE=.02, t=3.23, p< .002).
+Similarly in German, participants inferred stronger evidence was available to the speaker after observing the bare utterance than muss p (β=.08, SE=.02, t=3.23, p< .002).
 In addition, they inferred that the available evidence must have been weaker upon observing vermutlich p (β=-.05, SE=.02, t=-2.1, p< .04), but inferred evidence strength was no different for wohl p (β=.001, SE=0.02, t=.07, p< .95).

 Taken together, the results of the current experiment on comprehension mirror those from production: bare utterances lead to the greatest degree of belief in p while indicating that the speaker had access to maximally strong evidence.
 Speaker belief and inferred evidence strength decrease with the epistemic modals; must/muss patterns with probably/vermutlich.
 Crucially, muss also patterns with the discourse particle wohl.
 We observed the same similarity in behavior between muss and wohl in the context of production in Experiment 2.
-In Section 6 below, we will turn to these effects (in both comprehension and production) in more detail.
+In Section 6 below, we return to these effects (in both comprehension and production) in more detail.

 5 Experiment 3b: Comprehension (speaker commitment)